iotJumpway/Intel-Examples/Intel-Edison/_DOCS/3-Installing-Python-3-6.md

-# Installing Python 3.6 On Your Intel® Edison
+# Installing Python 3.6 (And Most Others) On Your Intel® Edison

 ![TechBubble IoT JumpWay Docs](../../images/Docs/Intel-Edison-Documentation.png)

-## WARNING
+## PLEASE NOTE:

-This tutorial will replace the existing Python 2.7 with Python 3.6.
+MRAA will not work with Python 3 or above

 ## Introduction

-The following information will help you install Python 3 on your Intel® Edison.
+The following information will help you install Python 3.6 on your Intel® Edison.

 ## Installing Python 3.6